LTUC/amman-dotnet-401d2/Projects/MidtermFinal.md

 ## Software Requirements Doc
 1. The Software Reqs doc can live in the Web App Repo.
-This should be the same reqs doc that you completed.
+This should be the same reqs doc that you completed for your midterm prework.
 This should be named `Requirements.md`

 ## Documentation (API Only)